maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 My code repo is here 👉: [100DaysOfCode-Python](https://github.com/maryletteroa/100DaysOfCode-Python)

-I document my progress post; programming tasks, and notes about things that made an impression
+I document my progress in this post: programming tasks, and notes about things that made an impression.

 #### Day 10 - Calculator